pero-jolak/insurance-activity-mkd/README.md

 The replication data is consisted of:

 *** insurance_activity_mkd.xlsx -- a file which contains data for the insurance classes divided in two sheets, GWP and GCP, for premiums and claims, respectively.
+The data in this file is in 000 MKD.
+61.5 MKD = 1 EUR

-The variables are:
+The variables, by insurance class, are:

-time - time variable ranging from 2Q 2012 to 2Q 2020
+* time - time variable ranging from 2Q 2012 to 2Q 2020

-Accident -
-Health -
-Motor vehicles (casco) -
-Cargo -
-Property, fire and nat.forces -
-Property, other -
-MTPL (total) -
-General liability -
-Financial losses -
-Tourists assistance -
-Life assurance -
+* Accident; Health; Motor vehicles (casco); Cargo; Property; fire and nat.forces; Property, other; MTPL (total); General liability; Financial losses; Tourists assistance; Life assurance.